Page contents

 Found right by the Archaeological Museum, Syntagma Square is the marble-paved heart of Nafplion.

-As the city’s main square, it’s pedestrian-only, and a favorite of locals as popular restaurants and cafes line the area.
-It’s the perfect place to sit down and enjoy a Greek coffee each morning!
+As the city’s main square, it’s pedestrian-only and a favorite of locals.
+Some of the cafes and best restaurants in Nafplio restaurants line the area, making it the perfect place to sit down and enjoy a Greek coffee each morning or seafood dish at night.

 Originally, the place was born as one of the several Ottoman mosques built during the Ottoman occupation.
-Over the years, the temple not only worked as a mosque but was also a Catholic church, a school and a theater, a cinema, and a music conservatory.
+Over the years, the temple not only worked as a mosque but was also a Catholic church, school, theater, cinema, and music conservatory.

 Today, the Trianon is the most important cultural center in the Argolis region, presenting several interesting cultural events and plays all year round, and it is only a few meters from Syntagma Square.